emlid/emlid-docs/docs/reach/common/tutorials/fieldgenius.md

 ### Correction input

-* If you want to send the corrections from your controller via Bluetooth, go to the *Correction input* tab and select the *Bluetooth* tab.
-Set RTCM3 format and apply settings
+* If you want to send the corrections from your controller via Bluetooth, go to the *Correction input* tab and select the *Bluetooth* tab
 <p style="text-align:center"><img src="../img/reach/fieldgenius/correction-input.png" style="height: 550px;"/></p>

 ## Configuring FieldGenius